 A bowl of her refreshing kongguksu was always such a nice treat in the summertime.
 I can only imagine how much my mother appreciated this lady since she would get a break from cooking on a hot summer day and still be able to feed her family a delicious and healthy meal.

 Those good old days are gone, but kongguksu has remained as my family’s summer favorite.
 My mother still makes kongguksu quite often every summer.
 A few days ago, she called and told me to pick up some soy milk she had made.
 I am 50 some years old – oops now you know, but my mother still feels that she needs to take care of me.
 How lucky am I!
 I just had to cook some noodles and add the garnish to enjoy it for lunch next day.

 Making soy milk is less work than you might imagine.
 Soaked soybeans are cooked, then pureed and filtered through a sieve.

 The key to making delicious soy milk for kongguksu is not to overcook the beans so that they retain their natural flavor.
 More often than not, a small amount of sesame seeds and/or nuts (such as pine nuts, peanuts, almonds, and walnuts) are pureed with the soybeans for an extra-nutty flavor.

-Last summer, I posted my recipe for kongguksu using black soybeans and peanuts.
-This recipe uses yellow soybeans and pine nuts.
-You can also skip the nuts.
-Either way, the result is creamy soy milk with a delicate nutty flavor.
+This recipe uses yellow soybeans as well as pine nuts and sesame seeds.
+You can also use black soybeans and other nuts such as peanuts and almonds.
+The result is creamy soy milk with a delicate nutty flavor.
 It is delightful and refreshing!

 Kongguksu (Chilled Soy Milk Noodle Soup)Main